Managing Chronic Pain: Medications

 Muscle relaxants.
 These may be used to stop painful muscle spasms.
 Drugs such as cyclobenzaprine work similarly to tricyclic antidepressants and can be sedating.

 Taking Medication Safely

-Take your medication on time and in the right dose.
+Take your medication on time and in the right dose as prescribed.

 Tell your health care professional if your medication doesn't relieve your pain or work for a long enough time, or if you have side effects.